JohnTimmermann/Custom-CS2-HUD/README.md

-# CS:GO Observer Custom HUD
+# CS2 Observer Custom HUD

-Based off a fork from [kyrunic1/](https://github.com/kyrunic1/)
+Based off a fork from [kyrunic1](https://github.com/kyrunic1/) I am taking the work he has done and adding on top of it.
+Mainly plan on trying to make the code more readable for new people and make the default hud look a little better so more people can use it.

+# Features I want to add:
+I am going to be adding a few things to the default hud.
+First being a Players Alive counter (i.e. Players Alive: 5v5)

 # Disclaimer